From ANN to BNN: Inferring Reionization Parameters using Uncertainty-aware Emulators of 21-cm Summaries: Emulators: ANN vs BNN

 \subsection{Bayesian Neural Network (BNN)}

 To overcome the drawbacks of ANNs, we need to consider models capable of quantifying uncertainty related to their predictions.
 One way to do this is to incorporate Bayesian statistics into the deep learning model.
 The fundamental idea behind Bayesian statistics is to use a probabilistic approach to quantify the uncertainties in the inferred parameters.
 Therefore, we want to train neural networks through the Bayesian inference approach.
 In this approach, we consider network parameters, e.g., weights and biases, as random variables and try to infer them given some prior dataset \cite{blundell_15}.
 These types of neural networks are known as Bayesian neural networks (BNN) \cite{Arbel_2023, Charnock_2020, Jospin_2022, Olivier_2021}.
 BNNs have some apparent advantages over ANNs.
 They are trained through the Bayesian approach, so they naturally incorporate the probabilistic way to quantify uncertainties.
 They are less prone to overfitting and underfitting the data.
-They can also improve by distinguishing between epistemic and aleatoric sources of uncertainty \cite{Gawlikowski_2023}.
+Improvement of network architectures to develop a better emulator also requires understanding the type of uncertainties (i.e., aleatoric or epistemic) contributing to the prediction.
+This categorization of the uncertainties is possible for the Bayesian neural networks by decomposing their predictive variance into aleatoric and epistemic uncertainties.
+Interested readers are referred to \cite{Valdenegro-Toro_2022, Gawlikowski_2023} for more details about the decomposition of uncertainties in BNNs.
 Furthermore, due to their probabilistic nature of training, they can, in principle, be trained even for a very small training dataset without overfitting.
 For predictions, they provide a large epistemic uncertainty for the out-of-distribution (OOD) points instead of confidently giving the wrong outputs like ANNs.
 All of these make BNN trustworthy and reliable for making a robust emulator to perform parameter estimation.

 In BNNs, the network weights and biases are considered random variables.
 Given some training dataset $\mathcal{D}: \{(x_1,y_1), (x_2,y_2),...,(x_n,y_n) \}$, where $(x,y)$ is a pair of input and output.
 Consider $w$ be the set of parameter values that belong to $\mathbb{R}^N$ space, $N$ = number of parameters.
 We set some prior $p(w)$ for the distribution of the parameters $w$.
 The posterior distribution of parameters following Bayes' rule will be: